ClaireWhere/gsabot/README.md

 - `REGISTER` - the name of the registration service for the bot
     - as in, "go to REGISTER to register for this organization"
 - `GSA_BANNER` - the banner image
-    - Since the `gsa banner` image may contain sensitive information about the name of the school, it is contained in `.env`.
-All other images are in `config.json` since they shouldn't contain any sensitive information.
+    - Since the `gsa banner` image may contain sensitive information about the name of the school, it is contained in [client/.env](./client/.env).
+All other images are in [client/config.json](./client/config.json) since they shouldn't contain any sensitive information.
 - `DOMAIN` - the domain name of the application
     - does not include any subdomains (www)
 - `MINECRAFT_SUBDOMAIN` - the subdomain used to connect to the Minecraft server